jorgecarleitao/public-contracts/docs/tools/database.rst

 .. _`official database`: http://www.base.gov.pt/base2

-The `official database` doesn't provide access to their database (for a good reason), but provides access to its data.
+The `official database` doesn't provide access to their database, but provides access to its data.
 On one hand, this means we cannot perform any query we want, but on the other, it means we can retrieve its information.